 - 225 g bunch kale (or thereabouts) (approx. 8 oz.)

 - 150 g pasta bowties or similar short pasta (approx. 1 1/2 cups)

 - 200 ml double cream (scant 1 cup)

 - Wash the kale thoroughly.
 Remove the white ‘rib’ from the centre of each leaf, and then cut the leaves crosswise into 1cm strips.
 Set aside.

 - Put the pasta to cook in a large pan of boiling water.

 - Peel and finely slice the onion, and place in a shallow pan with the butter and olive oil.
-Cook over a very low heat until everything is very soft but not browning, 3-4 minutes.
+Cook over a low heat until everything is very soft but not browning, about 3-4 minutes.

 - Meanwhile, bring a large pot of water to the boil.
 Blanch the kale for 1 minute, then drain well and add to the onion mixture.
 Turn up the heat slightly and mix well.
-Cook for 3-4 minutes.
+Cook for a further 3-4 minutes.